Ory's architecture is designed along several guiding principles:

 - Minimize room for human and network errors

 Our architecture leans on 12factor.net principles and is designed to run best on a Container Orchestration Systems such as Kubernetes, CloudFoundry, OpenShift, and similar projects.
-While it is possible to run the ORY stack on a RaspberryPI, the integration with the Docker and Container ecosystem is best supported.
+While it's possible to run the Ory stack on a RaspberryPI, the integration with the Docker and Container ecosystem is best documented and supported.

 Our philosophy and assumption of how modern software works is summarized here.

-The ORY stack does not rely on (operating) system-wide dependencies such as Java, Apache, or other libraries.
+The Ory stack doesn't rely on (operating) system-wide dependencies such as Java, Apache, or other libraries.
 The only system-wide dependency you may encounter is libc / libmusl, required for standard C and POSIX functions when using SQLite.

-ORY exposes HTTP(s) ports and configuration of these ports.
-It does not need a webserver such as NGINX or Apache HTTP Server.
+Ory exposes HTTP(s) ports and configuration of these ports.
+It doesn't need a webserver such as NGINX or Apache HTTP Server.

-The ORY stack scales without the need for any additional external service dependencies (e.g. etcd, Memcached) except for a RDBMS (e.g. PostgreSQL, MySQL).
-Scaling horizontally is as easy as starting another process.
+The Ory stack scales without the need for any additional external service dependencies (such as etcd, Memcached) except for a RDBMS (such as PostgreSQL, MySQL).
+To scale horizontally start another process.

-The ORY Ecosystem assumes that the platform it's running on (e.g. Kubernetes, Google Cloud, Amazon Web Services, Azure, ...) is capable of Load Balancing and does not concern itself with things like Leader Election protocols or other communicating between process instances of the same project.
+The Ory Ecosystem assumes that the platform it's running on (such as Kubernetes, Google Cloud, Amazon Web Services, Azure, ...) is capable of Load Balancing and doesn't concern itself with things like Leader Election protocols or other communicating between process instances of the same project.

 This allows systems like Kubernetes to mount, and update, configuration files using volume mounts sourced from ConfigMaps and other similar resources.

-Our projects support hot-reloading of configuration files (support for hot reloading is not yet implemented everywhere).
+Our projects support hot-reloading of configuration files (support for hot reloading isn't yet implemented everywhere).